 Donation Drive Event Day: Tips for Success

-Here's some important information in planning your donation drive.
+Here's some important information to use in planning your donation drive.

-First, plan on hosting the donation drive for four hours.
-This will allow enough time for your donors to drop donations and is a managable time frame for volunteers.
+Plan on hosting the donation drive for three hours.
+This will allow enough time for your donors to drop off donations and is a manageable time frame for volunteers.

-Seattle Goodwill staff will be on the premises 15 to 30 minutes prior to the event and will bring attended vehicles, large boxes, pallets, and canopies to protect donations.
+Seattle Goodwill staff will be on the premises 15-30 minutes prior to the event and will bring attended vehicles, large boxes, pallets and canopies to protect donations.

-While we plan on bringing 28 foot trucks, some events may require our tractor trailer combos – approximately 58 feet in length.
-We need space to park these vehicles and have room for a steady stream of cars.
+While we plan on bringing 28-foot trucks, some events may require our tractor trailer combos, which are approximately 58-feet in length.
+We need space to park these vehicles and still have room for a steady stream of cars.

-Restrooms: Since we are providing personnel for the drive – we need access to restrooms.
+Restrooms: Since we are providing personnel for the drive, we need access to open restrooms.

 Volunteers: We need your group to provide adult volunteers to greet customers, unload cars and sort merchandise.
-Two to four people for the duration of the drive is best.
+Four to ten people for the duration of the drive is best.
+If students are volunteering as part of your group, they must have adult supervision at all times.
 Generally, this is fairly light duty, but may require some heavy lifting.

-No Truck Access.
-Because we want everyone to be safe – we must stipulate that non-Goodwill personnel not access our trucks, lifts, pallet jacks or any other piece of automated equipment.
+No Truck Access: Because we want everyone to be safe, we must stipulate that non-Goodwill personnel cannot access our trucks, lifts, pallet jacks or any other piece of automated equipment.